 The Logic Analyzer application enables the representation of the binary states of digital signals.
-The Logic Analyzer can both deal with purely binary signals, such as GPIO outputs of the Raspberry Pi or Arduino board, as well as analyze different bus (I2C, SPI, and UART) and decode the transmitted data.
+The Logic Analyzer can both deal with purely binary signals, such as the GPIO outputs of the Raspberry Pi or Arduino board, as well as analyze different bus protocols (I2C, SPI, and UART) and decode the transmitted data.
 All Red Pitaya applications are web-based and do not require the installation of any native software.
-Users can access them via a web browser using their smartphone, tablet or a PC running any popular operating system (MAC, Linux, Windows, Android, and iOS).
+Users can access them via a web browser using their smartphone, tablet or a PC running any popular operating system (Mac, Linux, Windows, Android, and iOS).

 Logic Analyzer application possibilities:

-The graphical user interface of the Logic Analyzer fits well into the overall design of the Red Pitaya applications providing the same operating concept.
+The graphical user interface of the Logic Analyzer fits well into the overall design of the Red Pitaya applications, providing the same operating concept.
 The Logic Analyzer user interface is shown below.

-Channels / trigger / Measuring Tools: This menu provides controls for inputs, triggers, and guides.
+Channels / Trigger / Measuring Tools: This menu provides controls for inputs, triggers, and guides.